Quantum advantage in training binary neural networks: Preliminaries

+We focus in this Letter on feedforward NNs (FNNs), for which the neurons are grouped into sequential layers and data is fed in one direction only.
+Every neuron in layer $r$ shares an edge to every neuron in layer $r-1$ and $r+1$, while the neurons within a layer or across neighbouring layers do not interact (Figure \ref{fig:classical_FNN} depicts a simple instance of an FNN).
+The first layer obtains a set of inputs, processes it and forwards it to the next layer.
+The cascade of computations terminates when the last layer yields the final outputs.
+Note, that the amount of neurons can be different in each layer.

-The impressive capability of NNs to learn certain tasks like pattern recognition \cite{bishop1995neural,nasrabadi2007pattern} and classification \cite{kotsiantis2006machine} comes with a high computational cost.
-There are several reasons for this.
-First of all, the inputs to a neuron and weights $w$ can be arbitrary real numbers.
-Second, the processing in a neuron implements an arbitrary function $f$ based on the operations ``addition'', ``subtraction'' and ``multiplication''.
-Only recently, Bengio \textit{et al} \cite{hubara2016binarized} proposed with binary neural networks (BNNs) a simplified version of NNs, which can process data faster and with fewer resources than for NNs with continuous parameters.
-In particular, BNNs limit the outputs of the neuron and the weights to be bits $b\in\{1,-1\}$.
-In addition, the operations in a neuron is restricted to two operations: applying the $\tt XNOR$ gate, which is only one if both inputs to the gate are zero, and counting the bits with a $\tt bitcount$ operation.
+The ability of NNs to learn certain tasks like pattern recognition \cite{bishop1995neural,nasrabadi2007pattern} and classification \cite{kotsiantis2006machine} comes with a high computational cost.
+One of the reasons for this is that the inputs to a neuron and weights $w$ can be arbitrary real numbers, which generally require large amounts of memory and arithmetic operations.
+Only recently, Bengio \textit{et al} \cite{hubara2016binarized} proposed a simplified version of NNs, which limits the outputs of the neurons and the weights to be binary.
+As a consequence, the memory size is drastically reduced and most arithmetic operations are replaced with bit-wise operations.
+The so-called binary neural networks (BNNs) were shown to process data faster and with a smaller amount of memory compared to NNs with continuous parameters.
+Remarkably, despite the strong nature of the simplifications the accuracy of BNNs has been shown to be similar to NNs \cite{hubara2016binarized}.